0x20F/listen-wise/README.md

 A few things to keep in mind:
 1. It only runs on Windows for the time being.
 2. You need to figure out which device the recording should happen through on your own.
-3. You need to figure out your own Notion tokens.
+3. You need to figure out your own Notion (and other API) tokens.

 With that in mind, here's how you get it going.